 - 1 tsp cumin + more to your taste

-- 1 c organic ham diced – optional
+- 1 cup vegan sausage diced – optional

 - 2 1/2 qt filtered water

-- In a large cast iron pot heat up 2 tbsp of the olive oil and cook the whole garlic cloves on medium flame until golden.
-Add the onion with a pinch of sea salt and saute together until translucent, about 5 minutes.
+In a large cast iron pot heat up 2 tbsp of water (or olive oil) and cook the onion with a pinch of sea salt until translucent, about 5 minutes.
 Add the carrot and cook an additional 5 minutes.
+Stir in the garlic.

-- Stir in the tomato paste, paprika, cumin, bay leaf and thyme.
+Add the tomato paste, paprika, cumin, bay leaf and thyme.
 Add the lentils and pour in the water.
-Bring to a gentle simmer.
+Add the diced potatoes and bring to a gentle simmer.

 - Meanwhile add the chopped roasted peppers and the red wine vinegar. (or you can puree until smooth in a food processor then add it to the soup).